 - (1) In relation to the loans provided to Yueqing, Ruifeng and Yuekun, the Group signed one year agreement and charged them with interest rate of 8%, 12% and 7% respectively.
 Loans to other related parties are interest free and due on demand.
 The Founder has provide guarantee on loans to Yuekun, and the loans were collateralized by his shareholdings in the Company.
-The Group recorded provision of allowance for amount due from Ruifeng and Meda of RMB4,000 and RMB600, respectively, for the year ended December 31, 2020. - (2) Other payables to JD Group mainly includes channel commissions payable to JD Group. - (3) Amount due from JD Group includes funds receivables from payment service providers of JD Group, and cash collected by JD Group from third party merchants on behalf of the Group. - (4) The amount related to JD's subscription of Series E+ preferred shares, which is pending on the approval of ODI to be issued.
+The Group recorded provision of allowance for amount due from Ruifeng and Meda of RMB4,000 and RMB600, respectively, for the year ended December 31, 2020. - (2) Other payables to JD Group mainly includes channel commissions payable to JD Group. - (3) Amount due from JD Group includes funds receivables from payment service providers of JD Group, and cash collected by JD Group from third party merchants on behalf of the Group. - (4) The amount represents RMB35,000 prepaid subscription from an entity of JD Group for Series E convertible redeemable preferred shares.
+The issuance of preferred shares is upon ODI approval, otherwise the amount will be refunded to the investor.